Bell-O/FlightCode/README.md

 ## 📜 License

-This project is licensed under the [MIT License](https://github.com/Bell-O/FlightCode/blob/main/LICENSE).
+This project is licensed under the Bell Software License (BSL).
+See the LICENSE file for details.